Gliomas – the most common form of brain cancer – are rarely caught early enough to successfully treat.

 Glioblastoma, the most common type of glioma, occurs in two to three people in every 100,000.
 The average survival time is14 months.

-Experts say these tumors “result in more years of life lost” than any other tumors.
+Experts say these tumors “result in ” than any other tumors.

 Symptoms associated with glioma vary depending on the position of the tumor, but they often include headache, confusion, memory and balance problems, personality changes, and difficulties with speech.